 In the Nuxeo Platform, we built a configuration and extension model so that there is a clear separation (and hence a clear contrast) between the configuration or extension provided by the project and what Nuxeo, the platform, provides.
 This design is the fruit of both our Zope experience and our Eclipse RCP/OSGi experience (Kudos to Bogdan, of course!).

-This is what drove us to this “everything is a plugin” architecture where each project can select what part of the platform they need to use, configure or extend.
+This is what drove us to this “everything is a plugin” content services architecture where each project can select what part of the platform they need to use, configure or extend.
 This initial choice was also key since it allowed us to build the platform progressively, one plugin at a time.
 Today, that’s one of the key reasons why our customers choose the Nuxeo Platform: our modern and flexible architecture.

 Leveraging the plugin model, we also quickly introduced the notion of pluggable implementations and storage adapters.